seomoz/qless/README.md

 PATH_TO_QLESS_DIST/exe/qless-web -F
 ```

-To help develop the web UI, run `bundle exec ./utils/dev/qless-web-dev -F` in the source directory after completing the steps listed under __Contributing__.
-This will create some sample data to simulate a busy qless server and run a development server.

 Job Dependencies
 ================
 Let's say you have one job that depends on another, but the task definitions are